Advances in Hematologic Malignancies

 Tell us about the condition(s) you specialize in.
 Why is this an area of interest to you?
 What led you to focus here?

 I specialize in the care of patients with myeloid malignancies such as myelodysplastic syndrome (MDS) and leukemias.
-In the laboratory, I am focused on studying how MDS-associated genetic mutations
+In the laboratory, I am focused on studying how MDS-associated genetic mutations cooperate with

-care in the hospital.
+hospital.
 Our knowledge of the molecular underpinnings of these diseases has grown immensely over the past decade, and the variety of patients we see makes every day stimulating and gratifying.

 What are the main challenges in this area?
 How do you address these challenges?